 The next holiday will be Chanukah.
 Get used to saying the Hebrew words and not the Yiddish ones you may be more familiar with: sevivon=dreidl, levivot=latke, chanukiah= menorah.
 If you don’t use Hebrew, people might look at you with a very confused look because Yiddish words are not commonplace lingo.

 - Snails come out after a rain, sometimes crawling out of their shells

 - Jerusalem stone is slippery when wet.
 Use railings.

 - Public places such as waiting rooms often have a bucket to contain wet umbrellas.

 - Your water will be cold unless you turn on the dood shemesh דוד שמש.
 During sunny and warm weather months the sun heats up the water.
 In the winter or cloudy days you need to manually turn it on if you want hot water.
 Many people will but a timer on the dood shemesh so the water is hot and ready for you when you want to shower.

 - It can be colder inside than outside.
 Think layers of clothing to keep warm.

-If you found this article helpful please share it with your friends, on Facebook, and social media.
+If you liked this article helpful please share it with someone who may find this helpful.